Images of Craigleith Quarry

 This photograph was taken from the Miller Group Headquarters looking East to the back of the Craigleith Road houses and shows the first surveys being carried out prior to the building of Sainsburys.

-You can left click on this image to view larger size.
+You can click on this image to view larger size.
 (Photo supplied by a member of staff).